DionysisTheodosis/Web-Development-2024/README.md

 # Web-Development-2024

-Website about a clinic for university course of the web development 2024
+Welcome to the Web-Development-2024 project!
+This website serves as a platform for a healthcare clinic, designed as part of a university course on web development in 2024.